 Radionuclide surveillance of fauna at Pantex was scheduled semi-annually at nine on-site locations and one control location.
 They were the Burning Ground, Firing Site 4 (FS-4), Zone 4, Zone 12 South, northwest of Building 12-36, west of Zone 4, Playa 2, Playa 3, Zone 8, and a control site, Buffalo Lake National Wildlife Refuge (BLNWR) near Umbarger, Texas (Randall County).
 BLNWR was chosen as the control site because populations there are far enough from the Pantex Plant (66 km/41 mi) to be unaffected by Plant operations, and more so than on private lands, affords a dependable availability of prairie dogs, cottontails, and property access.
-In 2016, prairie dogs were only available west of Zone 4, in Zone 8, near Playa 2, and at BLNWR.
+Like in the previous year, prairie dogs were only available west of Zone 4, in Zone 8, near Playa 2, and at BLNWR in 2017.
 Cottontails were secured from Zone 4, Zone 12 South and BLNWR.

 Sample animals are live-trapped, euthanized, and shipped to the analytical lab.
-Whole-body composites are prepared for determination of tritium, 233/234Uranium (233/234U), and Uranium (U) levels.
+Whole-body composites are prepared for determination of tritium, uranium233/234 (233/234U), and uranium (U) levels.
 These analytes are associated with Pantex activities, but are also naturally occurring in Pantex soils.

-Analytical results of the 2016 faunal sampling are presented in Table 11.1 (prairie dogs) and 11.2 (cottontails), as are historical means (prairie dogs, 1997-2000; cottontails, 2007-2010).
-Sixteen prairie dogs and six cottontails were sampled during 2016.
-All results for prairie dogs and cottontails were similar to or less than historic data.
-Most results for prairie dogs (77.5%) and cottontails (72.2%) were below minimal detection levels (MDA).
+Analytical results of the 2017 faunal sampling are presented in Table 11.1 (prairie dogs) and 11.2 (cottontails), as are historical means (prairie dogs, 1997-2000; cottontails, 2007-2010).
+Fifteen prairie dogs and six cottontails were sampled during 2017.
+Results for prairie dogs and cottontails were similar to or less than historic data.
+Results for prairie dogs were all below minimal detection activity (MDA), as were most of the cottontails (94.4%).

-Radionuclide concentrations in fauna samples (prairie dogs and cottontails) were comparable to values observed in samples from control locations and historical data and indicated no detrimental impacts from Plant operations in 2016.
+Radionuclide concentrations in fauna samples (prairie dogs and cottontails) were comparable to values observed in samples from control locations and historical data and indicated no detrimental impacts from Plant operations in 2017.